ericgong2005/CS2620_Wire_Protocols/Documentation/Documentation.md

 ### Notes and Considerations:
 - On the matter of the Custom serialization bottlneck, each encoding and decoding is a linear scan through the utf-8 byte encoding of each Field or Data item.
 We currently scan multiple times, as seen in the toy example, but this could be changed to a more advanced single scan.
 For instance, when encode is applied twice "\n" in fields would directly map to "%01", "%" in fields would map to "%00".
 Similiarily "\n" in the data list elements maps to "%001" and "%" in data list elements maps to "%000".
 Indeed, given that both the JSON and Custom serialization implementations are seen to scale linearly in Send Time with respects to message size, reducing the number of linear passes will make the Custom implementation more comperable to the JSON serialization method.

+## Testing
+### Unit Testing
+We use the pytest framework to execute code and assert the validity of the results.
+Specifically, we test the validity of the DatabaseManager Class in *test_DatabaseManager.py* and test the validity of the DataObject and MessageObject Classes in *test_DataObjects.py*.
+In total, we test the validity of 218 Assertions for the DataObject and MessageObject Classes (between the Custom and JSON implementations), including the Custom Encoding/Decoding process, normal operation with edge cases, and expected instances for Exceptions to be throw (ie: attempting to deserialize an invalid serial).
+In total, we test the validity of 108 Assertions for the DatabaseManager, encompassing the various functionalities the DatabaseManager provides, testing tasks that ought to suceed, testing when tasks ought to return with a flag indicating the action cannot be carried out (such as attempting to add an already existing user), and testing the internal state of  the database after a specific series of actions.

+### Integration Testing and Roleplaying-based Testing
+We test the Client interface simply by interacting with it, and examining the logs printed by the client process, as well as the various processes in the Server-side to ensure that expected actions are carried out correctly.
+In addition, we built a terminal-based version of the client, more suitable for fast testing of the Server-side logic.
+We execute integration testing of the server through the terminal-based client, ensuring that the Login process logic is correct for Client logins, and that the User Process properly routes Requests to the database process, and that the proper response is returned.
+Note that by Unit testing the database process, we need not expend additional effort during integration testing to confirm the validitly of database operations; we need only confirm that logic outside of the DatabaseManger Class, within the Login process, User process, and Database process are valid.